Post-Civil War Lawlessness

-Judge Issac Parker: A Man of Integrity
+Judge Isaac Parker: A Man of Integrity

 Judge Isaac Parker, better known as the “Hanging Judge,” was nominated as judge for the Western District of Arkansas by none other than President Grant.
 It was March 18, 1875, and even though Judge Parker was a formidable man, he still had a lot to prove.

 Born in a log cabin outside of Barnesville, Ohio on October 15, 1838, Judge Isaac Parker would come to value the ethics brought about by a strong family and hard work.
-As most children in Ohio did in those early days, Isaac Parker helped on the farm, but was never one for working outside.
+As most children in Ohio did in those early days, Isaac Parker helped on the farm but was never one for working outside.
 He was admitted to the Ohio bar in 1859 when he was only 21 years old.

 After passing the bar exam, Parker traveled to St. Joseph, Missouri and went to work for his uncle, D.E.
 Shannon.
 D.E.
-Shannon was a partner in the Shannon and Branch legal firm, and inspired Parker to achieve more with his life.
+Shannon was a partner in the Shannon and Branch legal firm and inspired Parker to achieve more with his life.
 By 1861, Judge Isaac Parker was working in both the municipal and county criminal courts.
 In April, he won the election as City Attorney.
-He served at this post for the next two years.
+He served in this post for the next two years.
 During this time, he met and married Mary O’Toole and the couple had two sons soon after, Charles and James.
 In 1864, Judge Isaac Parker ran for county prosecutor of the Ninth Missouri Judicial District.
 In the fall of that same year, he served as a member of the Electoral College, casting his vote for Abraham Lincoln.

-In 1868, Parker sought six-year term as judge of the Twelfth Missouri Circuit.
+In 1868, Parker sought a six-year term as judge of the Twelfth Missouri Circuit.
 Judge Isaac Parker would soon gain the necessary experience that he would need as the ruling Judge over the Indian Territory.
 As the years passed, Isaac Parker built a reputation for being an honest lawyer and a leader of the community.

 On September 13, 1870, Judge Isaac Parker was nominated on the Republican ticket for the Seventh Congressional District.
 Parker resigned his position in the Missouri Circuit in order to pursue his political ambitions and devote all his energy to the campaign.
 The campaign became heated and Parker’s opponent withdrew from the race two weeks prior to the election.
 Parker easily defeated the replacement candidate in the November 8, 1870 election.
-In November 1872, he easily won a second national attention for speeches delivered in support of the Bureau of Indian Affairs.
+In November 1872, he easily won a second term and gained national attention for speeches delivered in support of the Bureau of Indian Affairs.

 Towards the end of 1874, the political tide had shifted in Missouri.
 As a Republican, Isaac Parker had no chance of reelection to Congress.
-Knowing that he could not gain reelection, he sought presidential appointment to public office.
-He submitted a request for appointment as the judge of the federal district court for the Western District of Arkansas.
+Knowing that he could not gain reelection, he sought a presidential appointment to public office.
+He submitted a request for an appointment as the judge of the federal district court for the Western District of Arkansas.

 The Hanging Judge

 By the time Judge Isaac Parker arrived in Ft.
 Smith, the lands known as Indian Territory were in disarray.
 Crime was rampant; outlaws and bootleggers freely roamed across the future state.
 The previous judge over the Indian Territory was Judge William Story.
 Story’s tenure had been marred by corruption, and Judge Parker was not that kind of man.
-At 36, Judge Parker was the youngest Federal judge in the west, and set out to prove himself.
+At 36, Judge Parker was the youngest Federal judge in the West and set out to prove himself.

 His first order was toward US Marshal James F. Fagan.
-He told Fagan to hire 200 deputies to bring in all of the robbers, murderers and thieves they could find.
+He told Fagan to hire 200 deputies to bring in all of the robbers, murderers, and thieves they could find.

 On his first day holding court, eight men were found guilty of murder and sentenced to death.
 This would begin a trend that would earn Parker the title of “The Hanging Judge.”
 He held court six days a week, working up to ten hours a day.
 He tried 91 defendants in his first eight weeks on the bench.
 Of those 91, eighteen were charged with murder, and 15 were convicted.
 The eight were sentenced to die on the gallows on September 3, 1875; however, only six would be executed.
 One was killed trying to escape, and a second had his sentence commuted to life in prison because of his youth.